Hopewell Parish

-Hopewell is a civil parish in eastern Albert County, New Brunswick, Canada.
-It comprises one village and one local service district, both of which are members of the Southeast Regional Service Commission.
-The Hopewell Rocks are the parish's best known feature.
+Hopewell is a geographic parish in eastern Albert County, New Brunswick, Canada.

-The Census subdivision of the same name includes all of the parish except the village of Riverside-Albert.
+For governance purposes, most of the parish is part of the village of Fundy Albert, with the northwestern corner part of the Southeast rural district.

+Prior to the 2023 governance reform, the parish was divided between the village of Riverside-Albert and the local service district of the parish of Hopewell.

 History

 Hopewell parish originates in a 1765 one-hundred-thousand acre Cumberland County township grant within the British Colony of Nova Scotia, following "Le Grand Dérangement".
 The proprietors of the township may have named it for Hopewell, Pennsylvania, possibly the home of some of the settlers of the township.

 The bounds of the township grant were described as follows, "To begin due west form [sic] the point of land lying between the Memramcook and Petitcodiac on the west side of the Petitcodiac River and to extend from form [sic] thence west twenty miles and from thence south to the seacoast on the Channel of Chignecto…excepting the lands lying within the said limits excepting 200 acres of land granted to John Burbridge Esq."

 Hopewell was erected as a parish in Westmorland County in 1786 when the province created its own system of counties and civil parishes.
 Unlike the rest of the province, Westmorland County's parishes did not have their boundaries explicitly described, instead stating only "to be bounded as in and by the several letters patent or grants of the said towns, under the great seal of the province of Nova Scotia".
-The original parish included Harvey Parish and parts of Alma and Elgin Parishes.